Zamioculcas zamiifolia: care tips for a stylish plant

 - Common name: ZZ plant

-- Special feature: extreme resistance to drought and low light
+- Feature: extreme drought and low light resistance

 🌞 Light

-The Zamioculcas tolerates almost any light: low, medium, or indirect.
-Simply avoid prolonged direct sunlight, which could burn its leaves.
-It even adapts to dimly lit rooms, such as a hallway or bathroom.
+The Zamioculcas tolerates almost everything: low, medium, or indirect light.
+Just avoid prolonged direct sunlight that could burn its leaves.
+It even adapts to poorly lit rooms, like a hallway or a bathroom.

 💧 Watering

 This is where this plant shines: it only needs water every 2 to 3 weeks, or even less in winter.
-Let the soil dry out completely between waterings.
-Too much water is the only real danger for it, as its roots can rot easily.
+Let the substrate dry well between waterings.
+Too much water is the only real danger for it, as its roots can easily rot.

 🌡️ Temperature

-The Zamioculcas prefers temperatures between 18°C and 26°C. Avoid placing it near direct heat sources (radiator) or in a cold draft.
+The Zamioculcas likes temperatures between 18°C and 26°C. Avoid placing it near direct heat sources (radiator) or in a cold draft.

 💨 Humidity

-No need for misting: this plant is not demanding in terms of humidity.
-It tolerates the dry air of our heated homes very well.
+No misting needed: this plant is not demanding about humidity.
+It tolerates the dry air of our heated interiors very well.

 🌱 Substrate and repotting

-Use a well-draining mix: potting soil for houseplants + a little sand or perlite.
-Repot every 2 to 3 years, when the roots start to deform the pot.
+Use a well-draining mix: potting soil for green plants + a bit of sand or perlite.
+Repot every 2 to 3 years, when the roots deform the pot.

 🍽️ Fertilizer

 Moderate fertilization: once a month in spring and summer with a liquid fertilizer for green plants.
-In autumn and winter, no fertilizer is needed.
+In autumn-winter, no fertilizer is needed.

-No specific pruning is required.
-Simply remove any yellow or damaged stems at ground level.
-Wipe the leaves occasionally to keep them glossy.
+No specific pruning needed.
+Simply remove the yellow or damaged stems at the substrate level.
+Wipe the leaves from time to time to keep them shiny.

 Common mistakes to avoid

-- Overwatering: it's the number 1 cause of death for Zamioculcas!
+- Overwatering: it is the number one cause of Zamioculcas death!

 - Pot without drainage hole